Horton self-similarity of Kingman's coalescent tree: Self-similar trees

-Horton-Strahler ordering of the vertices of a finite rooted binary tree is performed in a hierarchical fashion, from leaves to the root \cite{Pec95,NTG97,BWW00}: (i) each leaf has order $r({\rm leaf})=1$; (ii) when both children, $c_1, c_2$, of a parent vertex $p$ have the same order $r$, the vertex $p$ is assigned order $r(p)=r+1$; (iii) when two children of vertex $p$ have different orders, the vertex $p$ is assigned the higher order of the two.
-Figure~\ref{fig_HST}a illustrates this definition.
+The Horton-Strahler ordering of the vertices of a finite rooted binary tree is performed in a hierarchical fashion, from leaves to the root \cite{Pec95,NTG97,BWW00}.
+Specifically, each leaf has order $k({\rm leaf})=1$.
+An internal vertex $p$ whose children have orders $i$ and $j$ is assigned the order

+where $\delta_{ij}$ is the Kronecker's delta.
+Figure~\ref{fig_HST} illustrates this definition.
 A {\it branch} is defined as a union of connected vertices with the same order.
-The order $\Omega(T)$ of a finite tree $T$ is the order of its root.
-By $N_r$ we denote the total number of branches of order $r$.